There’s a lot to recommend a visit to Bruges at any time but especially so when the Christmas markets are being held.

 Including the historical charm, there are several other reasons that make Bruges’ Christmas markets stand out, including:

-See also A guide to visiting Christmas markets in Europe
+See also Berlin’s Christmas markets

 Medieval fairytale setting: Visitors get to explore an impressive city, which is a UNESCO World Heritage Site, with its cobbled streets, picturesque canals and magnificent medieval architecture.
 As European Christmas markets go, the Bruges offering is one of the best.